Pura Taman Ayun Bali: Temple of Worship Full of History

 Pura Taman Ayun Pricelist

-This is the table of entrance fees for Pura Taman Ayun.
+This is the entrance fees' table to Pura Taman Ayun.

 CategoryPrice (IDR)